Tigers Jaw

 Tigers Jaw is an American rock band from Scranton, Pennsylvania, which formed in 2005.
 The group was co-founded by Adam McIlwee and Ben Walsh, with Walsh serving as the only consistent member throughout the band's history.
 Their current lineup consists of Walsh, keyboardist/vocalist Brianna Collins, drummer Teddy Roberts, bassist Colin Gorman, and guitarist Mark Lebiecki.
 Their first album, Belongs to the Dead, was released in 2006.
 They issued two more albums before announcing a hiatus in March 2013.
 However, their record label, Run for Cover, stated in August 2013 that the band's breakup was not official.
 Their fourth album, Charmer, came out in June 2014, and their fifth, Spin, in 2017.
-Their most recent album, I Won't Care How You Remember Me, was released in 2021.
+Their next album, I Won't Care How You Remember Me, was released in 2021, and Lost on You followed in March 2026.

 Pitchfork has described the band's sound as possessing "the jangle of old indie rock, the stylization of new indie rock, and the simultaneously introspective and community-minded concerns of the fourth-wave emo bands for whom they're something of an authority figure."